 Firstly, let’s get something straight – backing up to ‘the cloud’ is the only way to go.
 That 250MB hard drive you bought in 2009 with half your student loan?
 It’s dead to you now.
-Abandon it like last night’s cold cheesy chips.
-(Disclaimer: don’t actually abandon it, be sure to wipe any data before getting rid of it.)
+Disclaimer: don’t actually abandon it.
+Be sure to wipe any data before getting rid of it.

 iCloud is your friend

-Forgotten your phone and need to call your mate about drinks tonight but don’t have their number? iCloud has your back.
-You can access your contacts (plus photos, notes, reminders and files) at www.icloud.com.
+Forgotten your phone?
+Need to urgently call your mate? iCloud has your back.
+You can access your contacts at www.icloud.com.

-Lost your phone somewhere on the way to work?
-Hello again, iCloud.
+Let’s say you lose your phone on the way to work.
 You can use icloud.com to locate your phone using ‘Find my iPhone’.

-1. Go to the ‘Settings’ app > [Your name] and tap iCloud, or, if you’re using an older version of iOS, scroll down to ‘iCloud’ in the settings menu
+Or, if you’re using an older version of iOS, scroll down to ‘iCloud’ in the settings menu.

-4. You will see when your last backup was at the bottom of the screen.
-If it was a while ago or um, never, click ‘Back Up Now’
+- You’ll see when your last backup was at the bottom of the screen.
+If it was a while ago or um, never, click ‘Back Up Now’.

 You’re all set.
 Your iPhone will back up automatically each day as long as you have enough storage left and your phone is on Wi-Fi and connected to a power source.